mimecorg/bc-css-framework/README.md

   }
 }
 ```

-The `$font-family` and `$font-family-monospace` variables specify the default font for all elements on the page, and the monospace font used by the pre, code, kbd and samp elements.

 The `text-size( $name )` mixin specifies the font size and line height of an element, using one of the predefined sizes: xs, sm, base, lg, xl, 2xl, 3xl and 4xl.